Saw VI: Filming and trap designs

 Concept art of the "carousel room" trap.
 Since the actors were constantly spinning, they were given anti-nausea medication to prevent motion sickness.

 With a budget of $11 million, Saw VI began principal photography on March 30, 2009, and wrapped in May 2009.
 The film was shot at Toronto's Cinespace Film Studios.
 Greutert felt that there was some bold visual design stemming from what have been shown in previous Saw films, choosing to reuse past aspects he liked like some of the characters, leading him to search their salient points in the storyline to include them into the plot.
-In his words, Greutert wanted to bring "a lot of the same insane energy Darren Bousman brought" to the series, but making the film feel not only like a horror film but also a thriller, in addition to create the feeling of the audience being in a "rollecoaster ride which breaks down, it's slow and dark until something jumps out and the audience is back on the rollercoaster".
+In his words, Greutert wanted to bring "a lot of the same insane energy Darren Bousman brought" to the series, but making the film feel not only like a horror film but also a thriller, in addition to create the feeling of the audience being in a "roller coaster, then it needs to make you feel like it's broken down, it's slow and dark and then something jumps out.
+The floor falls out from under you and you're back on the roller coaster."
 He said that the victims in traps would be more one-on-one with the trap and would be more personal to them.
 This was compared to Saw IV and Saw V, which most of the traps were set in big rooms and involved several people at one time.
 To conceive the traps, once the storyline was assembled without any specific details for the traps, the writers, Greutert, the producer and the production designer brainstormed ideas for traps in the production office, with some improvised there and others coming from the script.